Bridging Past and Future: Distribution-Aware Alignment for Time Series Forecasting: Method

 This mapping layer, implemented as a lightweight Linear layer, serves to temporally reposition and normalize the highly abstracted features of the predict branch, making them more compatible with the representations from the reconstruct branch.
 Importantly, gradients from the alignment loss are only propagated to the predict branch via this Linear layer, leaving the reconstruct branch unaffected~\citep{SimSiam}.
 This asymmetric gradient flow ensures that the reconstruct branch provides a stable supervisory signal without being distorted by the alignment procedure.

-\paragraph{Local vs. Global Complementarity.} To ensure fine-grained fidelity and distributional consistency, we introduce two complementary objectives, including local alignment to capture patch-wise similarity and global alignment to capture relational structure~\citep{vavae}.
+\paragraph{Local vs. Global Complementarity.} To ensure fine-grained fidelity and distributional consistency, we introduce two complementary objectives, including local alignment to capture patch-wise similarity and global alignment to capture relational structure~\citep{vavae, yang2025glocal}.

-Local alignment ensures that individual patch-level features capture similar semantics, while global alignment enforces consistency in the overall relational structure of representations.
-Specifically, local alignment preserves fine-grained similarity between corresponding patches, which is crucial for capturing sharp transitions and high-frequency details. $h_{x,j}^i$ is the $j$-th item in $\textbf{H}_x^i$ and $n=C\cdot N$.
+Local alignment ensures that individual patch-level features capture similar semantics, while global alignment enforces consistency in the overall relational structure of representations~\citep{yang2026observations}.
+Specifically, local alignment preserves fine-grained similarity between corresponding patches, which is crucial for capturing sharp transitions and high-frequency details.
+Notably, such similarity measures spectral energy projection, thereby leveraging multi-frequency information. $h_{x,j}^i$ is the $j$-th item in $\textbf{H}_x^i$ and $n=C\cdot N$L:

 Meanwhile, global alignment aims to make the relative distance matrices within the features as similar as possible, ensuring that large-scale temporal dependencies and low-frequency dynamics are also aligned. $\top$ means the transpose.
-We subtract margins $\delta_{loc}$ and $\delta_{glo}$ to relax the constraint.
+We subtract margins $\delta_{loc}$ and $\delta_{glo}$ to relax the constraint:

+These margins are used to relax the constraint, which is a common technique in metric learning.
+They create a ``buffer" where, if two representations are already close enough, the loss becomes zero.
+This prevents the model from overfitting on easy samples and focuses its optimization effort on harder-to-align pairs, leading to more stable training.

 \paragraph{Weight-Based Dynamic Loss.} Finally, the overall alignment objective is a weighted fusion

 We adopt an adaptive scheme to prevent domination of either objective and stabilizes optimization across different datasets and regimes.
 The dynamic weights $\alpha$ and $\beta$ are computed as